mcsw311093/Data-Cleaning-and-Analysis/README.md

     Is this dataset different from that dataset?

 2) Classification
-    2.1) Given a known class, how well can a trained model classify unknown data.
+    2.1) Given a known class, how well can a trained model classify unknown data.</br>

-    2.2) Can the classification of unknonw data to a particular class be evidence for unknown data to be classified?
+    2.2) Can the classification of unknonw data to a particular class be evidence for unknown data to be classified?</br>

-3) Ad-hoc Clustering
+Ad-hoc Clustering